 MacBook Air vs Pro: Design

-Incredibly similar, like fraternal twins, the MacBook Air and Pro share machined aluminum shells, come in silver and Space Gray, and all have the little lip at the front of the base, for easily opening the screen.
-The little things, though, might make a difference for you.
+While the new MacBook Pro and Air now feature Apple's M1 chip under the hood, they both bear the same incredibly similar (like fraternal twins) look.
+The MacBook Air and Pro share machined aluminum shells, come in silver and Space Gray, and all have the little lip at the front of the base, for easily opening the screen.
+The little things, though, might make a difference for you — the Air has a tapered-wedge design, as it always has.

 The 16-inch MacBook Pro is big and brash, but a masterful achievement, with Apple getting a larger screen into 15-inch MacBook Pro's chassis by slimming down the bezels.
 By contrast, the Air and 13-inch Pro have slightly larger bezels, which we'd love to see shrunk a tad.